 These processes are administered by approved intermediaries (in the case of the DRN) and registered personal insolvency practitioners (in the case of the DSA and PIA).
 The DSA and PIA processes involve the issuance of a protective certificate which precludes enforcement and related actions by creditors.
 Detailed eligibility criteria and other requirements relating to the processes are set out in the Personal Insolvency Act.
 The Insolvency Service, amongst other things, processes DRN, DSA and PIA applications in the first instance.
-The application for a DRN, DSA or PIA and protective certificates ultimately needs to be approved by a court (the Circuit Court for debts below ε 2.5 million, the High Court for debts above ε 2.5 million) before it can come into effect.
+The application for a DRN, DSA or PIA and protective certificates ultimately needs to be approved by a court (the Circuit Court for debts below &2.5 million, the High Court for debts above &2.5 million) before it can come into effect.

 The Personal Insolvency Act also provides for reforms to the Bankruptcy Act.
-The Personal Insolvency Act provides that nothing in it affects the operation of the ACS Act.